December 29, 2018

 We get it.
 Can I afford this?
-The short answer is we’ll do everything we can to not let cost be what stops you from achieving your goals, but we’re also aware that that’s a fluffy answer and we promised no shennanigans.
+The short answer is we’ll do everything we can to not let cost be what stops you from achieving your goals, but we’re also aware that that’s a fluffy answer and we promised no shenanigans.

 First, JD Academy offers 2 programs – our Cosmetology and Esthetician platforms.
 Each has their own cost, primarily based on the state’s mandated hour requirements.
 We’re not the least expensive in the area, nor are we the most expensive.
 While we don’t want to knock any other schools, this is often a, “You get what you pay for” scenario.
-Our tuition cost gives us the ability to hire some of the best educators in the industry and provide a curricullum that truly goes beyond craming people through a licensing exam.
+Our tuition cost gives us the ability to hire some of the best educators in the industry and provide a curriculum that truly goes beyond cramming people through a licensing exam.
 This affords us the ability to focus on the technical and business skills required to maximize your earning potential and pays dividends over the course of a long, profitable career.

 Our Cosmetology School

 Our East Bay cosmetology program is for those ready to start a career in the Salon industry as a hairstylist and/or colorist.
 It’s a State of California mandated, 1500-hour program with a total cost in the neighborhood of $22,000.
 Roughly $18,000 of that covers your actual tuition.
 The rest covers both your professional stylist “kit” and the other supplies you’ll need throughout the program.